Apr 26 2011

 Combining bifilar secondary windings (I think this was crucial as it removed channel-to-channel inductive coupling within the transformer):

-A weapon (12mm OD 2mm wall thickness steel tube):
+A weapon (12mm OD 2mm wall thickness steel tube to encase the input wires):

 Not intended as RF shields, these need not be grounded to the chassis.
 They simply divert any impinging LF magnetic field lines through their ferromagnetic/permeable mass en route to the opposite pole – i.e. around (not through) the coax.

-A bit of trouble getting the crazy amount of copper in the double braids down to a maneagable terminal-attaching size:
+A bit of trouble getting the crazy amount of copper in the double braids down to a size:

-Adhesive Kapton tape also at rear corners of floor and lid (else circulating currents around the side walls might simply cross the floor and lid corners):
+Kapton tape stuck down around the floor and lid corners where the heatsinks and back panels connect (else circulating currents around the side walls might simply cross the floor and lid corners):

 RF copper shield for chassis lid (held on with thin thermal transfer adhesive pad):